Damme 'na mano

-"Damme 'na mano" (Romanesco for "Give Me a Hand") is a 2025 song by Italian rapper Tony Effe.
+"Damme 'na mano" (Romanesco for "Give Me a Hand") is a song by Italian rapper Tony Effe.
 It was released by Island on 12 February 2025.
-The song competed in the Sanremo Music Festival 2025, placing 25th.
-It was later included in the digital re-issue of his second studio album Icon.
+The song competed during the Sanremo Music Festival 2025, placing 25th in the final rank.
+It was later included in the digital re-issue of the rapper's second studio album, Icon.

 Music video

 A music video of "Damme 'na mano", directed by Francesco Carnesecchi, was released on 12 February 2025 via the rapper's YouTube channel.